Home / Journals / FDMP / Vol.7, No.3, 2011

 FDMP-Fluid Dynamics & Materials Processing, Vol.7, No.3, pp. 231-240, 2011, DOI:10.3970/fdmp.2011.007.231

 Abstract We develop a three-fluid front-tracking method in order to simulate the motion of an axisymmetry compound droplet, which consists of three immiscible fluids separated by two different interfaces.
 The two interfaces of the compound droplet are represented by two different sets of the front-tracking elements immersed on the Eulerian grid mesh, where the velocities and the pressure are calculated.
 The density and viscosity profiles with jumps at the interfaces are successfully determined from the location and the connection information of the front-tracking elements.
 The motion of a compound droplet is simulated on axisymmetric cylindrical coordinates.
-The results show that the… More >
+More >

 • Open AccessOpen Access